 “A cruel and evil Empire dominates the universe.
 LUKE SKYWALKER, a farmhand on a remote planet, joins the rebellion to overthrow the Empire.

 Luke is told to get rid of the message by his stepdad, but in the night, the ’droid makes its own way out to Obi-Wan.
-Luke goes to recover it, but Obi-Wan tells Luke of the significance of the message, plans of a new planet-destroying super-weapon, the Deathstar, and also of Luke’s real parentage, and his connection with the Jedi knights who are leading the Resistance against the Empire.
+Luke goes to recover it, but Obi-Wan tells Luke of the significance of the message (Empire plans for a new planet-destroying super-weapon, the Deathstar), and also of Luke’s real parentage, and his connection with the Jedi knights who are leading the Resistance against the Empire.
 It’s too much for Luke, and he heads home, only to discover that his step-parents have been killed and their farm destroyed by Empire soldiers looking for the ’droid.
 Vowing revenge, he returns to Obi-Wan.
 They hire an amoral space pilot, HAN SOLO, who agrees to take them and the ’droid to Aldebaran to get the plans to the leaders of the Resistance.
 Emerging from hyperspace amidst a field of stellar rubble, Solo’s ship is captured by the Deathstar, piloted by DARTH VADER, a Jedi knight who has turned to “the Dark Side”, and who has just destroyed the rebel home planet.